-A. General Education Requirements:
+A. General Education Requirements: (38-41 semester hours) Ethics Course Requirement:

-Ethics (3)

 B. Electives:

 (79-82 semester hours) Total Semester Hours: 120

 C. AMERICAN STUDIES

 Bachelor of Arts - American Studies:

 American Studies constitutes a multidisciplinary program for the exploration of the past, present, and future of the United States.
 It brings together faculty and students from a variety of disciplines to compare and to exchange knowledge about the American experience.
 The program offers a rich, rigorous approach combining intellectual insights from literature, history, sociology, political science, and other social sciences and humanities.
 Rather than limiting majors to a single department's offerings, the program allows students the freedom to complete courses in a variety of traditional disciplines.